 Schedule the inspection in the first 5 to 7 days of your contingency period.
 That gives time for the inspector to do the work (typically scheduled within 5 business days), for the report to come back (within 48 hours), and for you to get repair quotes if anything is flagged.

-Waiting until the last 3 days of contingency is the most common mistake — if the report finds something, you’re negotiating under time pressure with no quotes in hand.
+Waiting until the last 3 days of contingency is the most common mistake.
+If the report finds something, you’re negotiating under time pressure with no quotes in hand.

 What about VA and FHA loans?